 You should always speak with a healthcare professional before taking supplements.

 Kung explains that retinol is an over-the-counter form of vitamin A. Retinoids, on the other hand, may need to be prescribed by a physician or dermatologist.
 However, Differin gel is one retinoid available over the counter.

 - acne treatment

-Kung says retinols and retinoids work to treat acne by exfoliating the skin at the cellular level.
+Kung says retinols and retinoids treat acne by exfoliating the skin at the cellular level.

-Kung recommends peptides to patients seeking to slow down the visible signs of aging.
+Kung recommends peptides to people seeking to slow down the visible signs of aging.
 These amino acids support collagen and elastin and can help achieve firmer skin.